techidaily/site-games-able/source/_posts/experience-the-next-level-of-video-games-with-stream-assist.md

 ## What Hardware Do You Need to Run Intel Stream Assist?

  As great as Intel's Stream Assist is, it has barriers to entry.
-For starters, you need an Intel 11th Gen CPU or higher paired with an Intel Arc GPU, giving you[another reason to switch to an Arc GPU](https://www.makeuseof.com/reasons-switch-intel-arc-gpu/) if you're considering one.
+For starters, you need an Intel 11th Gen CPU or higher paired with an Intel Arc GPU, giving you [another reason to switch to an Arc GPU](https://www.makeuseof.com/reasons-switch-intel-arc-gpu/) if you're considering one.
 That said, Intel has some rather confusing hardware requirements for running Stream Assist.

  At the time of writing, you can run Intel Stream Assist on the following hardware: